MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/xcuitest.md

 ---

 # Preparing XCUITest Tests for Upload

-The steps necessary to prepare an app and its corresponding test suite for upload to App Center vary depending on the test framework.
-The section below provides instructions for preparing XCUITest tests for upload to App Center Test.
+This guide provides instructions for preparing XCUITest tests for upload to App Center Test.

 ## Requirements